TheSonicZone/PROG05/README.md

 All the 'applets' are written in assembly language and assembled with CASM05Z.
 The resultant S-record files are located in the ```srec``` directory

-* Actually never described in any of the documentation.
+[^1]: Actually this was never described in any of the documentation.
 I figured it out eventually because I remembered the HC908 series requires 7.2V to invoke the Monitor ROM and Motorola re-used a lot of concepts.